woodylewis/wls-nyt-client/README.md

 #wls-nyt-client

 AngularJS client to query New York Times Articles API.
-Proof of concept: semantic ranking for credibility check.
+Proof of concept of semantic ranking for credibility check.

+To do: add unicode handler.

 ```
 bower install angular-bootstrap